smu-ivpl/MultiRateFeatureFusion_FER/Database/FERA/README.md

-# FERA database
+# GEMEP-FERA database

-You can get the CKP dataset by ask the official organizer: http://www.consortium.ri.cmu.edu/ckagree/
+You can get the GEMEP-FERA dataset by ask the official organizer: http://gemep-db.sspnet.eu/

 Paper